VRConservation/geosp-draft/04_python.md

 ## Getting Started

-See the [Resources](geemap:resources) section for more information.
+See the 5.4 Resources for more information.

 ## Sentinel-2 Data